-Step 1: Run MiniTool ShadowMaker and then you also need to choose Local backup.
+Step 1: Run MiniTool ShadowMaker and then you can choose Local backup or Remote backup.

 Step 3: In the pop-up small window, MiniTool ShadowMaker requires to select the source disk and target disk.
 In a nutshell, cloning system disk to an external hard drive is common.

 Then, click the OK button.
 Subsequently, a warning appears to tell you all data on the target disk will be destroyed.
 Hence, please make sure no important files are saved on the target disk.

 Step 4: Then, process page appears.
 Here, you can view some cloning information including source disk, destination disk, elapsed time, remaining time and progress bar.